A beginner’s guide to maths in real estate investment – Part 2

 One of the most reliable ways to recognise a good deal, the RoI is calculated by dividing the net profit of an investment (ie: gain from investment - cost) by the cost of investment.
 Note, as is the case with all real estate maths, the RoI is heavily influenced by the market trends and economic forces of a region.
 The more developed it is, the higher the price of property, and in comparison, cash flow doesn’t match up.
-For instance, London, being a developed city, may only yield an average of 3-4% returns, whereas properties in Dubai, Apartments For Sale In Safa Two, and Penthouses For Sale In Safa Two would fetch you nothing short of an average 7-8%, and sometimes, even up to 10% in returns.
+For instance, London, being a developed city, may only yield an average of 3-4% returns, whereas properties for sale in Dubai, Houses For Sale In Avencia DAMAC Hills 2, Apartments For Sale In Safa Two, and Penthouses For Sale In Safa Two would fetch you nothing short of an average 7-8%, and sometimes, even up to 10% in returns.

 Operating Expense Ratio (OER)

 The OER is expressed as a percentage of a property’s total operating expenses against its Gross Operational Income (GOI).
 The OER can help you gauge the cost of operating a property in the long run; plus it can also be used to compare various properties.

 Dividing your Net Operating Income (NOI) by the property’s market value, or price, reveals the all-important capitalisation rate – or if you really want to show off your newly acquired knowledge and sound like a pro, ‘cap rate’ is the popular term you’re looking for!
 It’s best to steer clear of high cap rates between 15-20%; generally, the lower the rate, the higher your margin of revenue.

 While these are more mathematical, analytical metrics, there are some simpler rules of thumb that real estate investors rely on to make quick decisions: